-In this paper we present R functions for the maximum likelihood estimation of the parameters of bivariate and diagonal inflated bivariate Poisson regression models.
-An Expectation - Maximization (EM) algorithm is facilitated.
+In this paper we present an R package called bivpois for maximum likelihood estimation of the parameters of bivariate and diagonal inflated bivariate Poisson regression models.
+An Expectation-Maximization (EM) algorithm is implemented.
 Inflated models allow for modelling both over-dispersion (or under-dispersion) and negative correlation and thus they are appropriate for a wide range of applications.
 Extensions of the algorithms for several other models are also discussed.
-Detailed guidance and implementation on simulated and real data sets using R functions is provided.
+Detailed guidance and implementation on simulated and real data sets using bivpois package is provided.